 2012.
 “Exploring an “old verbal ambiguity”: East Indian ethnicity and identity in Trinidad and the British Caribbean.”
 Canadian Journal of Latin American and Caribbean Studies 37, no. 73 (Spring 2012): 209-220.

 2007.
 “Marronage in Mauritius and its possible implications for Caribbean Archaeology.”
-Proceedings of the Twenty-first congress of the International Association for Caribbean Archaeology, Volume 2, pp. 567-572.
-(Jointly with second author Candice Goucher)
+Proceedings of the Twenty-first congress of the International Association for Caribbean Archaeology, Volume 2, pp. 567-572. (with Candice Goucher)

 2003.
 “Towards an Archaeological Heritage Management of Aapravasi Ghat.”
 Journal of Mauritian Studies, New Series Vol. 2 (1): 87-104.
 2003.
 “Theoretical Reflections on Maroon Archaeology in Mauritius.”
 Revi Kiltir Kreol.
 Vol. 3: 55-59.